hraiba/ManageUserSecret/README.md

 - Easily manage .NET user secrets within VS Code.
 - Add, remove, and update secrets without leaving the editor.

-## PreRelease Notes
+## Release Notes

-- Initial release of UserSecret.
+- Move the context menu command to `Command Group` instead of `Navigation Group`.
+- Make the last selected `Csproj` file as the first entry in the file selection list.